 Examples Of ClearSonic Booths And Enclosures

 Drum Shield Panels are an easy and portable solution to quickly surround your drums to block the direct path of sound.
 However, this does not contain the sound completely.
 Drum shields are a great way to isolate instruments on stage or in the studio.
 They can help lower stage volume and they fold for easy transportation.
 Drum shield panels only redirect or reflect the sound.
 To reduce sound reflections, absorption should be added into the equation.
 This when the IsoPacs are the best choice.
 These booths provide an elastic footprint to surround drum sets, make vocal booths or surround other types of instruments.

 The IsoPac MegaPac and the IsoPac MiniMega are the largest of the ClearSonic IsoPacs.
 These feature 360 degrees of absorption and incorporation the lid system.
-Both the MegaPac and MiniMega will reduce the sound by approximately 70%.
+Both the MegaPac and MiniMega can potentially reduce the sound by approximately up to 70%.
 IsoPac A and IsoPac B save space as they are smaller in size, include the lid system and reduce the sound by about 50-60%.
 The IsoPac C and IsoPac D provide a drum shield and 360 degrees of absorption without a lid system.
 Use these when looking for a moderate amount of sound control.

 Vocal Booth Enclosures